clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

   - translating best practices of pedagogical research of teaching programming to Clojure
   - fostering a welcoming community of learners and mentors
   - providing supportive infrastructure to motivate learning
-Do you receive any other funding to work on this project?
-23 USD/mth from a Github sponsor.
-Daniel H received funding previously. <br>

 ---